elliot-labs/Total-PaaS/README.md

 ## Acknowledgments

-- A La Mode Elite Support (https://www.alamode.com/appraiser/elite/) - Thanks for all the help with the automation!
+- CoreLogic's (Formerly A La Mode) Elite Support (https://www.alamode.com/appraiser/elite/) - Thanks for all the help with the automation!
 - https://docs.microsoft.com - Super handy info on Windows Containers.
 - https://docs.docker.com - Great info on docker files.
 Easy to understand.